Frequently (and infrequently) asked questions

 You can order it from Amazon or from the Argosy Book Store or pick it up at any other store that sells new books.

 How can I get an autographed copy?

 If you order the book from the Argosy, I can sign it before it gets mailed out.
 Just call the store at 212-753-4455 and tell them to put the book aside for me.
-If you buy the book elsewhere, you can do two things: 1) Mail it to me at the Argosy with a self-addressed stamped envelope.
-2) Bring it to a game and track me down, but please be aware that I might be busy running around for balls.
+If you buy the book elsewhere, you can either mail it to me at the Argosy with a self-addressed stamped envelope or bring it to a game and track me down.

 I've written a book.
 Can you put me in touch your agent?

 No. She's extremely busy and has told me not to send anyone her way for any reason.
 I have close friends in my writing group who've written incredible books, and I can't even help them.